mattpolzin/JSONAPI/README.md

 #### `MaybeRawId`

 The last generic specialization on `ResourceObject` is `MaybeRawId`.
-This is either a `RawIdType` that can be used to uniquely identify `ResourceObjects` or it is `Unidentified` which is used to indicate an `ResourceObject` does not have an `Id` (which is useful when a client is requesting that the server create an `ResourceObject` and assign it a new `Id`).
+This is either a `RawIdType` that can be used to uniquely identify `ResourceObjects` or it is `Unidentified` which is used to indicate a `ResourceObject` does not have an `Id` (which is useful when a client is requesting that the server create a `ResourceObject` and assign it a new `Id`).

 ##### `RawIdType`